Assistant Professor, Civil and Environmental Engineering

 Pittsburgh, PA 15213-3890

 Costa Samaras is an assistant professor in the Department of Civil and Environmental Engineering at Carnegie Mellon University.
-His research spans energy, climate change, infrastructure and defense analysis.
-Costa analyzes how energy technology and infrastructure system designs affect energy use and national security, resiliency to climate change impacts, economic and innovation outcomes, and life cycle environmental externalities.
-He is an affiliated faculty member in Carnegie Mellon's Scott Institute for Energy Innovation and the College of Engineering's Energy Science, Technology and Policy Program.
+He directs the Center for Engineering and Resilience for Climate Adaptation and his research spans energy, climate change, automation, and defense analysis.
+Costa analyzes how energy technology and infrastructure system designs affect energy use and national security, resiliency to climate change impacts, and life cycle environmental externalities.
+He is an affiliated faculty member in Carnegie Mellon's Scott Institute for Energy Innovation, the College of Engineering's Energy Science, Technology and Policy Program, and by courtesy, a faculty member in the H. John Heinz III College.

 EducationPh.D.
 2008, Carnegie Mellon University